What Influences Cannabis Extraction Production the Most?

 The moisture content of fresh frozen biomass material will be as close to 100% as you can get.
 This high moisture content will not only make the weight of the material 4 times as heavy as dried material, but the yield-to-weight ratio will also be effected.
 Very specific processes for making live resin need to be followed in order to have efficient production, and since most extraction labs are manufacturing multiple types of products from multiple biomass sources, calculating the total production of a facility becomes more complicated.

-Most labs also take in a variety of other input materials such as dried flowers (with greatly varying densities) and dry trim.
-General moisture levels from these products can range in the 5-30% range with greatly varying densities.
-However, with the proper material preparation (which may consist of grinding and drying) a more universal stability is reached with dried material.
-It is crucial to have an operator who is experienced and fully understands these variables.
+Most cannabis extraction production facilities also take in a variety of other source material, such as dried flowers (with greatly varying densities) and dry trim.
+General moisture levels from these biomass sources can range from 5%-30% and have greatly varying densities.
+However, with the proper material preparation, such as grinding and drying, a more universal stability is reached with dried material.
+It is crucial to have a cannabis extraction technician who is experienced and fully understands these variables.

-To put the above pieces together in a simplified format, the entire technical team at Precision® sat down with the nation’s top lab operators to come up with a yield matrix chat to make sense of production capacity.
+To put the above pieces together in a simplified format, the entire technical team at Precision sat down with the nation’s top lab operators to come up with a yield matrix chart to make sense of production capacity.

 Please use the following as a general guideline for starting or planning an extraction lab with Precision PX equipment.

 As can be seen by the chart, start-up operations need not only understand their material density, but also have highly trained personnel to gain a full understanding of production capacity and operational goals.
 Consequently, as much effort should be put into building a highly competent cannabis extraction production team as choosing the high quality professional extraction equipment for your project.